The application period for the 2021 Postbac Cohort is now closed

 - individuals who are more than 3 years past the receipt of their bachelor’s degree but received a master’s degree less than SIX MONTHS before they begin the program, OR

 - students who have been accepted into graduate, other doctoral, or medical school programs and who have written permission from their school to delay entrance for up to one year to pursue a research project at the NIH.

 - Intend to apply to graduate or professional school during their tenure at the NIH

-- Be available to begin the SDFDR program in the July 2020 and complete at least one year of the SDFDR program
+- Be available to begin the SDFDR program at a to be determined date (likely mid-July) and complete at least one year of the SDFDR program

 The stipends for trainees are adjusted yearly; the level depends on prior experience acquired AFTER completion of the bachelor’s degree.
 For details, see the Trainee Stipends page: https://www.training.nih.gov/postbac_irta_stipend_levels

 The SDFDR program is an enhancement to the main NIH Postbac IRTA program and you must apply to the main NIH Postbac IRTA program to participate.